 Internship is the culmination of the academic preparation to become a professional therapist.
 This supervised 15 - 20 hour or more a week experience enables students to focus more intensely on a broader range of competencies and skills.
 It generally starts during the Fall semester of the second year and requires a minimum of 12 months at an internship site, accruing hours towards their 500 direct client contact hours.
-This experience is defined more comprehensively in the pages that follow.

 The Purpose of Off-Site Internships